Buckland Park Lake

 Public access will not be possible before the site is formally open.
 Trespassers risk not only being removed from the site, but prosecution and a police record.
 We adopt a strict policy on this: the water is deep and dangerous, and youths under the influence of alcohol or other substances they bring to the site, fail to realise that swimming in very cold, deep water is extremely hazardous.

-Our fly-fishing season operates between April and October; our members enjoy fishing for trout on this lake and on Lawrence Lake.
-If you are interested in joining our fly-fishing syndicate visit the Buckland Estate Fly Fishing Syndicate website.
+Our 2021 fly-fishing season will operate between April and November; our members enjoy fishing for trout on this lake and on Lawrence Lake.
+If you are interested in joining our fly-fishing syndicate read more about Buckland Estate Fly Fishing on this website.